 What is the product backlog?

 The product backlog is a list of tasks/assignments that must be completed for a specific project.
 The tasks within the backlog are often prioritized and the teams pick them up in the order that ensures the fastest and swiftest workflow.
+You can use online to that has backog feature such as work management solution.

 In Scrum, there is dedicated backlog grooming (a.k.a. backlog refinement ceremony) which is a meeting held every sprint dedicated to sorting out and updating the sprint backlog.
 In Scrum, the product backlog is mainly worked with by the development team and only curated by the product owner, whereas in other project management methodologies product owner (or product manager) can be mainly responsible for that.